 This is a follow up story for ROAMERICA.
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 We are Gretchen and Taylor from ROAMERICA, a camper van rental company based out of Portland, Oregon.
 We focus on renting fully equipped 2wd and 4wd vans so travelers can fly in with only a backpack and embark on an adventure around the Pacific Northwest.